HomeContactBlogAbout usLinks

 English Electric Lightning

-When the Lightning finished flying with the RAF businessman Arnold Glass purchased several Aircraft with a view to keeping some of them Airworthy.
-They were subsequently flown down to Cranfield and sat around on the Airfield for some time, before the decision was made to scrap all but two of them.
+When the Lightning finished flying with the RAF, businessman Arnold Glass purchased several aircraft with a view to keeping some of them airworthy.
+They were subsequently flown down to Cranfield and sat around on the airfield for some time, before the decision was made to scrap all but two of them.

 Images courtesy of Jon Mynard